Adult Psychoanalytic Training

 Training Faculty, Analysts, and Supervisors

-We have developed a theoretically diverse assembly of local and national teaching faculty, supervisors, and analysts of candidates.
+We have developed a theoretically diverse assembly of local, national and international teaching faculty, supervisors, and analysts of candidates.
 We continue to expand our faculty and our approved analyst and supervisory group in an ongoing way.
 A candidate may also request an analyst who is not on our current list to be their analyst or supervisor.
 We determine the analyst’s eligibility based on their eligibility for membership in APsaA, years of independent practice, and clinical experience doing psychoanalysis.
-See Local and National Faculty, Supervisors, and Analysts (PDF) for a list of current faculty and approved analysts and supervisors.
+See Local, National and International Faculty, Supervisors, and Analysts (PDF) for a list of current faculty and approved analysts and supervisors.

 Continuing Education Credits